google/comprehensive-rust/src/rust-wasm-template/README.md

 ## Run the local server

-If you have python on your machine, you can simply
+If you have Python on your machine, you can simply

 ```
 cd rust-wasm-template/static